bartificer/programming-by-stealth/docs/pbs14.md

 for(initialisation_statement; condition; increment_statement) looped_statement;
 ```

-Again, you should get into the habit of a using a code block for `for` loops, so I suggest you always use the following form:
+Again, you should get into the habit of using a code block for `for` loops.
+So I suggest you always use the following form:

 ```javascript
 for(initialisation_statement; condition; increment_statement){